SEN1221TUD/Q2_2025/README.md

 ## 5. Instructions to set up your workspace

 In this section, we will guide you through the configuration of your Python environment for the Choice Behaviour Modelling part of the course.
-You have have to set up your environment once.
-This enviroment will work for all lab sessions.
+You have to set up your environment once.
+This environment will work for all lab sessions.

 ### Setting up Python environment using Anaconda

 Anaconda is a popular platform for managing Python environments.
-If you’re using Anaconda, it’s recommended to use Python version **3.12.11** to avoid compatibility issues.
-Other versions, such as **3.10, 3.9 or  older**, are known to give some problems.
+It is **strongly** recommended to create a **fresh** environment that uses Python version **3.12.11**.Other versions of Python, such as **3.10, 3.9 or  older**, are known to give some problems.
+Also, reusing an environment from another course is a recipe for installation troubles.

 Step-by-Step Instructions: